-HRM210 Food, Beverage and Labour Cost Control (F)

-This course gives a general introduction to key terms and concepts, as well as to basic procedures for setting standards and controls.
-It discusses cost/volume/profit, and the use of cost to monitor food service and beverage operations.
-It covers the controlling of the main phases of a foodservice or beverage operation, menu planning, purchasing, receiving, storing, issuing, and production.
+Food, Beverage and Labour Cost Control (F) This course gives a general introduction to key terms and concepts, as well as to basic procedures for setting standards and controls.
+It discusses cost/volume/profit, and the use of cost to monitor food service and beverage operations It covers the controlling of the main phases of a foodservice or beverage operation, menu planning, purchasing, receiving, storing, issuing, and production.
 Other topics covered are the calculation of food and beverage costs, control analysis, and sales income.
-(Prerequisites: ACC100 and HRM152)
+(Prerequisites: ACC 100 and HRM 152)

-HRM215 Management Accounting for Hospitality Industry (S)

-This course seeks to develop in students the ability to use accounting information in the decision-making process in the hospitality industry.
+Management Accounting for Hospitality Industry (S) This course seeks to develop in students the ability to use accounting information in the decisionmaking process in the hospitality industry.
 Topics covered include analysis of financial statement, ratio analysis, pricing, cost management and control, cost volume profit analysis and budgeting.
-(Prerequisite: ACC100)
+(Prerequisite: ACC 100)

-HRM251 Principles of Food Production II (F)
+Principles of Food Production II (F)

 This course builds upon the basics covered in Food Production I. It further develops cooking skills, and covers full menu planning, food cost control, production planning, nutrition and regional cuisine.
 Lab will also include production for the public.
-(Prerequisite: HRM151)
+(Prerequisite: HRM 151)

-HRM254 Applications in Hotel Management (S)
+Applications in Hotel Management (S)

 This course builds on competencies developed in previous related courses.
-It focuses on the need for maximising the full potential of rooms and demonstrates the relationship between Front Office operations and cooperation with integral areas of Housekeeping.
-Security, Engineering, Food and Beverage and Maintenance.
+It focuses on the need for maximising the full potential of rooms and demonstrates the relationship between Front Office operations and cooperation with integral areas of Housekeeping, Security, Engineering, Food and Beverage and Maintenance.
 The practical component of this course will allow students to implement concepts taught in the programmed.
 Students are required to complete a 300-hour internship with an approved hospitality organisation.
 They will be involved in the day-to-day operations and carry out basic and supervisory functions.
-(Prereguisites: HRM215, 110, 152, 100 and BUS 140).
+(Prerequisites: HRM 215, 110, 152, 100 and BUS 140)

-HRM260 Applications in Food and Beverage (S)
+Applications in Food and Beverage (S)

 This course builds on competencies developed in previous related courses.
 As a course project, students are required to develop a business plan for a minimum 75-seat restaurant.
-The project includes the market analysis and marketing strategy, operating budget, sales projections, opening inventories, capital equipment, standardised recipes and costing for all standardised recipes, menu and facilities design.
-(Prerequisites: HRM152, 210, 251 and BUS120).
-Internship is built into this course.
+The project includes the market analysis and marketing strategy, operating budget, sales projections, inventories. capital opening equipment. standardised recipes and costing for all standardised recipes, menu and facilities design.
+(Prerequisites: HRM 152, 210, 251 and BUS 120) Internship is built into this course.